CodePath-at-UCI/ios-course/Unit6/README.md

+# Unit 6 - Photo Map
-# Milestone 1: Get comfortable with the starter files
+## Milestone 1: Get comfortable with the starter files

 - **PhotoMapViewController**
     - Contains the MapView object